Archaeopteryx

 However, an Archaeopteryx skeleton was found one year later near Langenaltheim, Germany.
 Even though it was missing most of the head and neck, it was clear this was a new genus.
 The main reason that this find was such a big deal is that it seemed to confirm Darwin’s origin of species theory.
 At the time, this skeleton was evidence of the oldest bird that was the link between dinosaurs and birds.

-Throughout the years, 12 more Archaeopteryx specimens have been discovered in Germany, with the latest uncovered in 2010.
+Throughout the years, several more Archaeopteryx specimens have been discovered in Germany, with the latest uncovered in 2010.
 Unfortunately, new discoveries have disproved the theory that this bird is the link we’ve been searching for.

 Xiaotingia zhengi was discovered in the Liaoning deposits in China, and the specimens predate Archaeopteryx by around 5 million years.
 This other dinosaur shares many of the bird-like characteristics of Archaeopteryx and confirms that birds did not come from the latter, but rather it was just another species in the line, leading up to modern birds.

 We don’t know why Archaeopteryx went extinct.
 There was a minor extinction event at the end of the Jurassic period.
-But to our knowledge, the larger stegosaurid and enormous sauropod dinosaurs were the main dinosaurs affected by this.
+However, to our knowledge, the larger stegosaurid and enormous sauropod dinosaurs were the main dinosaurs affected by this event.
+Our best estimate is that Archaeopteryx lived its life for many years and was eventually replaced as true birds evolved.

-Similar Animals to the Archaeopteryx
+Similar Animals

 - Xiaotingia: This is another genus of bird-like dinosaurs with one species: Xiaotingia zhengi.
 It shared many similarities like teeth and a hard, bony tail.
 However, it lived 5 to 10 million years before Archaeopteryx in China.